QuarkNerd/blog/ceberhardt/_posts/2015-05-15-mvvm-reactive-cocoa-3.md

   ...
 }
 {% endhighlight %}

+These represent everything the View needs to know about the current UI state, and allow it to be notified, via RAC3 bindings, of updates.
+The table view of tweets is 'backed' by the `tweets` mtable property which contains an array of ViewModel instances, each one backing an inidividual cell.

 The `TwitterSearchService` class provides a RAC3 wrapper around the Twitter APIs, representing requests as signal producers.